 – Privacy – The address of the registered agent becomes public record and is available for anybody to see.
 This can be especially concerning if someone is doing business on the side, and they don’t want their employer to know about the business.
 Also, if the business is sued, the notice will be delivered to the address on file.
 This could mean employees, customers, or even neighbors witnessing the event.
 There is also the remote possibility of a vindictive litigant or upset customer showing up at your house.

 – If the Business Expands to Additional Locations – If the business has a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
 A registered agent will need to be appointed with a physical address in each state.

 – Due Date Reminders – Registered agent services provide annual report reminders and updates on any state requirements.

-A registered agent can be changed by submitting the Statement of Change of Registered Office or Registered Agent Form along with the filing fee to the Secretary of State.
+A registered agent can be changed by submitting the Statement of Change of Registered Office or Registered Agent Form along with the filing fee to the New Hampshire Secretary of State.